ParthPatel00/SantAI/Gift-expert/README.md

 ### **Step 2: AI Agents Connect**

-SantAI automatically reaches out to your friend's personal AI agent and asks:
+Santa Agent automatically reaches out to your friend's personal AI agent and asks:

 - _"What's Parth's personality like?"_
 - _"What kind of gifts would Parth enjoy?"_